daizutabi/ivory/docs/index.md

 ## Load runs and results

 The Ivory `Client` class can load runs.
 First select RunID(s) to load.
 We want to perform cross validation here, so that we need a run collection created by a task.
-In this case, we can use `client.get_nested_run_ids()`.
-Why don't use `client.search_run_ids` as we did above?
-Because generally we can't write down a very long RunID.
-On the ohter hand, a run name is easy to manege and write.
+In this case, we can use `Client.get_nested_run_ids()`.
+Why don't we use `Client.search_run_ids()` as we did above?
+Because we don't have an easy way to get a very long RunID after we restart a Python session.
+On the ohter hand, a run name is easy to manage and write.

 ```python
 run_ids = list(client.get_nested_run_ids('torch', task=0))